 During the recent budgetary showdown in which Congress was threatening to steamroll the federal government (without forfeiting its own hefty paychecks, of course), the media repeatedly and consistently echoed the Republicanoid spin that the sticking point was abortion.
 Actually, the sticking point was funding for Planned Parenthood; thus, the dispute was not over subsidizing abortion, but subsidizing contraception, HIV testing, mammograms and pap smears.

 It has become a major doubleheaded tenet of right-wing mythology that Planned Parenthood is a ruthless abortion mill, and that our taxes are funding the procedure.
 Both claims are patently false.
 Planned Parenthood applies a whopping THREE PERCENT of its resources toward abortion referrals for clients who insist on having them.
-And federal law has long prohibited tax money from paying for this service.
+And federal law has long prohibited tax money from paying for this service (except in very exceptional circumstances).

 The overwhelming focus of the organization is health matters such as those mentioned, and it is much more involved in preventing than enabling abortion.
 Indeed, by helping prevent well over one million unwanted pregnancies every year, Planned Parenthood does far, far, FAR more to prevent abortion than all the “pro-life” politicians and activists laid end to end -which might not be such a bad thing to do with them.
 (This admittedly could be construed as faint praise; the “pro-life” movement has really done damn little to curtail abortion except try to outlaw it; and we have the horrors of history to remind us just how effective that is.)